 “Prior planning prevents blowing your travel budget!
 Have an idea of where, what, and how you'll get where you want to go before arriving.
 That’ll help avoid blowing your budget on last minute travel costs.” – Alexis Zahner, Mermaid Tales Adventure

-Learn from the mistakes of others.
-Before you book a bunk in that hostel, here are a few tips to make sure you’re not “that tourist”.
+Before you book a bunk in a hostel, here are a few tips to make sure you’re not the annoying roommate.

 Taking your first gap year or career break?
 A budget travel guru shares his saving money hacks for travelers.